Caleb Martin NBA Playoffs Player Props: Heat vs. Nuggets

-Caleb Martin and his Miami Heat teammates take the court versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.
+The Miami Heat, Caleb Martin included, will be in action at 8:30 PM on Wednesday versus the Denver Nuggets in the 2023 NBA Playoffs.

-In this piece we'll examine Martin's stats and trends, helping you make good predictions on prop bets.
+In this article we will look at Martin's prop bets, using stats to help you make good picks.

 Caleb Martin Prop Bets vs. the Nuggets